Proposing and Planning

 An “extra cost” Short Term course, with travel off-campus in Maine, elsewhere in the United States, or abroad, can provide a powerful field-based learning experience and an opportunity for exceptional faculty-student interaction.
 The courses also require considerable effort to plan and lead in the field, with the faculty responsible for both academic leadership and student support services.
 The points below are intended to assist faculty with the proposal process.
 These procedures apply only for courses with extra costs exceeding $500 per student.

 Proposal Submission and Approval Dates: Proposals are due in the Off-Campus Study Office no later than October 1 for review.
 Faculty are informed of the decisions by late October.
 For guidance in crafting a viable proposal, please consult Stephen Sawyer, Director of Off-Campus Study, and your department/program chair.
-A conversation with a faculty member who has taken a successful off-campus Short Terms is also helpful as is reading descriptions of past courses.
+Consultation with faculty who have led successful off-campus Short Terms is also helpful as is reading descriptions of past courses.

 Selection Criteria: The Off-Campus Study Committee evaluates proposals and selects a balanced set of courses for final approval by the Committee of Five.
 There is no set “formula” for evaluating proposals; however, especially important are two categories of criteria:

 1. Qualities of the individual course: